-Let’s face it, we all want our pets to live as long as we do.
-They are our companions and every moment spent with them is simply priceless.
-While there may be an average lifespan for a bearded dragon, several factors come into play to either increase or decrease this number of years.
-The two major determinants are environmental and health factors, and we will be taking the rabbit hole to deeply understand these complementary aspects.
+Let’s face it, we all wish our pets could live as long as we do.
+They are our beloved companions and every moment spent with them is priceless.
+While bearded dragons have an average lifespan, several factors can extend or shorten it.
+The two major determinants are environmental and health factors, and we will be exploring these complementary aspects.

-The Complete Bearded Dragon Life Journey From Hatchling To Old Age & Their Challenges
+The Complete Bearded Dragon Life Journey from Hatchling to Old Age

-There are 4 major stages that make up a complete beardie life cycle.
-Each of these phases has unique characteristics, challenges, and dietary requirements that play huge roles in determining how long a bearded dragon’s life would be and how comfortable they are throughout its lifespan.
+There are 4 major stages that make up a complete bearded dragon life cycle.
+Each of these phases has unique characteristics, challenges, and dietary requirements that play huge roles in determining your pet’s lifespan.

 Juvenile Stage (3 – 6 months)